ioi-germany/cms/docs/External contest formats.rst

 In the above example, :samp:`checker OUTPUT 0 < INPUT` would be run for all test cases and :samp:`checker OUTPUT 1 < INPUT` would be run for the test cases belonging to subtask 1.

+Checkers must be written in C++ and compiled with `compile(...)`.
+They mustn't write anything to stdout.
+On the other hand, stderr output is allowed and will be displayed to the user.

 Constraints
 ^^^^^^^^^^^